betaglot/plantabeta/docs/guide/What/WhatTreePlanting.md

 ::: details How big are the trees?

-## Seedling
+Seedling

 :::

-::: details What does a typical ?
+::: details What does a typical piece of land look like?

 :::